|PREDECESSORS AND SHORT HISTORY:

 Rajputs and established an independent state of about

-160 villages, married and had issue, eight sons (three
+had issue, eight sons (three died young), the

 - Thakur Vijay Singh (eldest son) (qv)